Ready to apply?

 International Students Applicants

 Application for admission and all required documentation outlined in the student packet must be submitted in its entirety, by the deadline dates.
-Students currently in the United States with an F-1 Visa from another U.S. institution who wish to attend Union College must follow the same admissions procedure and will be required in addition to provide:
+Students currently in the United States with an F-1 Visa from another U.S. institution who wish to attend UCNJ must follow the same admissions procedure and will be required in addition to provide:

 - Official transcripts from all colleges or universities attended.